root-project/root/.github/ISSUE_TEMPLATE/improvement_report.md

 ## Explain what you would like to see improved
 <!--
-Explain what isn't as good as it could and why
+Explain what isn't as good as it could be and why
 -->

 ## Optional: share how it could be improved